 Psyche was founded by Lucy Grainge and Juliette Fitzgerald Duffy in their final year of Communication Design at The Glasgow School of Art.

 Why do we talk about mental health?

-Psyche is about finding ways to grow, challenge our learned behaviours, and to move beyond coping mechanisms born out of trauma.
-Rather than just getting by and surviving we want to contribute to a culture of growth, compassion, curiosity without judgment and ultimately: healing.
-In an ever changing and increasingly complex world we believe it is crucial we understand what MH is and that we all have it, and need to nurture it.
+Psyche is about finding ways to grow, challenge our learned behaviours, and move beyond coping mechanisms born out of trauma.
+Rather than just getting by and surviving we want to contribute to a culture of growth, compassion, curiosity without judgment, and ultimately: healing.
+In an ever-changing and increasingly complex world, we believe it is crucial we understand what MH is and that we all have it, and need to nurture it.

-In this CONFRONTATIONS issue we have 28 pieces by writers, poets, an environmental collective, social workers, actors, singer songwriters, fashion designers, librarians, baristas, art students and copy writers and more sharing their perspectives.
-As a result we tackle subject matter ranging from mental health, to fat-phobia, eco-anxiety, police brutality, minimal brexit, the political climate in Nothern Ireland, benefits, sexism, personal relationships and more.
+In our CONFRONTATIONS issue we have 28 pieces by writers, poets, an environmental collective, social workers, actors, singer-songwriters, fashion designers, librarians, baristas, art students, copywriters, and more, sharing their perspectives.
+As a result, we tackle subject matter ranging from mental health to fat-phobia, eco-anxiety, police brutality, Brexit, the political climate in Northern Ireland, benefits, sexism, personal relationships and more.

 What is risograph printing?

-Risograph is an energy efficient method of printing, creating minimal waste.
-Our printers Out of the Blueprint use soy based ink and banana paper stencils, they print on recycled paper stock and use local suppliers to reduce impact to the environment.
-Read more about our printers here
+Risograph is an energy-efficient method of printing, creating minimal waste.
+Our printers Out of the Blueprint use soy-based ink and banana paper stencils, they print on recycled paper stock and use local suppliers to reduce impact to the environment.

 Where we can we make sure Psyche is as minimal cost to the environment as possible.